Hazelle2511/Agro-click/README.md

 ## Other web technologies

-:bulb: To keep it simple this project does not use ~~React Native~~ (nor Redux) but progressive web app
+:bulb: To keep it simple this project does not use ~~React Native~~ (not Redux) but progressive web app

 - [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps)